limada/limada/README.md

 more details on: http://www.limada.org

-About limadas architecture, see: [Architecture Overview](http://limada.org/Content/Limaki/ArchitectureOverview.html)
+About software architecture, see: [Architecture Overview](http://limada.org/Content/Limaki/ArchitectureOverview.html)

 About the application, see: [limada::concept](http://limada.org/Content/Application/LimadaConceptApp.html)

+Limada is written in c# and published under the GPL 2 License.

 #### concept map